dmitry-egorov/game_showcase/README.md

 2022

-Educational game for children age 6 and up.
+Educational game for children age 6 and up, made with Unity.
 Formed the vision, hired and directed a team of up to 10 people to an MVP.

 [App](https://book.living-books.org/)